 Once you have completed your virtual consultation

 - In office visit is the following day or the next available appointment spot

-- Digital Infrared Thermal Imaging scans will be done before the acupuncturist sees you.
-Please arrive 20 minutes ahead of your appointment time to complete your scans.
+- We offer 2 free “complimentary” Digital Infrared Thermal Imaging scans.
+These are done at the discretion of the practitioner and dependent on your treatment protocol.
+If you want to do the scans, please arrive 20 minutes ahead of your appointment time to complete your scans.

 - An appropriate physical exam is conducted during the first 20 minutes of your office visit, this will include pulse and tongue diagnosis.

 - The last 40 minutes will be your acupuncture treatment where you will be relaxing until the acupuncturist pulls the needles.

 For the best treatment results, keep a few things in mind:

 - Don’t eat a large meal before your visit

 - Be sure to discuss any questions or concerns with your acupuncturist

 - Refrain from overexertion, drugs or alcohol for at least six hours after treatment